 Ubuntu with GUI on Rackspace Cloud Server as VNC Remote Desktop

 Steps for installing Ubuntu with GUI on Rackspace Cloud Server

-If you are using OS, use PuTTY like SSH/Telnet client for initial command line works.
+If you are using Windows OS, use PuTTY like SSH/Telnet client for initial command line works.
 Create a server from your account :

+Ubuntu with GUI on Rackspace Cloud Server as VNC Remote Desktop